7 Food trucks in Kolkata

 Hyderabad

 It is none other than Hyderabad.
 It is now the capital of southern India’s Telangana state.
 Earlier it was the capital of Andhra Pradesh.
-Historically, Hyderabad is known as a pearl and diamond trading centre, and it continues to be known as the City of Pearls.
+Historically, Hyderabad is known as a pearl and diamond trading center, and it continues to be known as the City of Pearls.

 The city has many traditional bazaars, Laad Bazaar, Begum Bazaar, and Sultan Bazaar which have remained open for centuries.